CarganCode/CarganCode.github.io/index.md

 Working on my PhD!
 (I know who would have guessed it).
 Playing with lots and lots of satellite images, RNNs, CNNs, and Spark!

-I have also realised that my website is woefully out of date and needs a big update (Nov 2021) so that's something to add to the list.
+I have also realised that my website is woefully out of date and needs a big update (Sept 2023) so that's something to add to the list.